ksu-cs-textbooks/cis300/content/graphs/dijkstra.md

 The biggest challenge in finding an algorithm for this problem is that the number of paths in a graph can be huge, even for relatively small graphs.
-For example, a directed graph with 15 nodes might contain over 10 billion paths from a node *u* to a node *v*.
+For example, a directed graph with 15 nodes might contain almost 17 billion paths from a node *u* to a node *v*.
 Clearly, an algorithm that simply checks all paths would be impractical for solving a problem such as finding the shortest route between two given locations in North America.
 In what follows, we will present a much more efficient algorithm due to